OrbitalOwen/roblox-testservice-watcher/README.md

 > :warning: **This is hacky**: The method leveraged here is temporary until a better method of cache busting modules exits.
+It doesn't work that well, is poorly put together and is an all around pain.
+Use with caution.

 # roblox-testservice-watcher